About the fit and apply commands

 command and the resulting model artifact are already computed and saved, making the apply

-like a streaming command that's applied to data.
+command operates like a streaming command applied to data.

-The Machine Learning Toolkit performs the following steps when running the apply
+The following actions take place when the apply

 Load the learned model

 The learned model specified by the search command is loaded in memory.
-Normal knowledge object permission parameters apply.
-The following examples show the apply
+Standard knowledge object permissions are used.
+The following are examples of the apply

 command loading the learned model: